PseudoDevs/IamGhost/abmd4.md

-Last updated: 2024-04-11 09:54:56
+Last updated: 2024-04-11 09:56:07
-Random Quote: I heard enough to know she saved your a-s. - Mike Ehrmantraut
+Random Quote: Where some choose to look at this bra half-empty, I choose to look at this bra half-full. - Barney Stinson